davidsquines/Eleos/README.md

     - Open applications such as Valorant, Spotify, and VS-Code on my computer
     - Play youtube videos based on user spoken input
     - Preform Google seraches based on user spoken query
+    - Read News headlines from given categories, pulled from the NewsAPI.
+When prompted for news, Eleos will ask the what categories the user would like news from, then speak the headlines back to the user
 ```